-3 years full-time
+3 years full-time (plus optional placement year)

 Philosophy and Linguistics come together to create a fascinating and challenging degree which will provide you with a deeper understanding of what language is, while also enabling you to form carefully considered opinions, and think seriously and independently about major philosophical questions.

-You will immerse yourself in the study of language examining syntax, phonetics, phonology and semantics.
+You will immerse yourself in the study of language, examining syntax, phonetics, phonology and semantics.
 This will culminate in the realisation of how we express ourselves through language - an important aspect of what makes us human, and a key to examining your own nature and that of the world around you.

-In first year we will give you a firm grounding in Philosophy by teaching you how to study, think and write philosophically and develop your skills in reasoning and argument.
-By introducing you to some of the central areas of Philosophy we will challenge you to form your own opinions about the bigger questions.
-You will also be introduced to the core areas of Linguistics though modules devoted to syntax, semantics and phonetics, gaining an appreciation of the nuances of language and the role it plays in human life.
+In first year you'll get a firm grounding in philosophy, learning how to study, think and write philosophically, and developing your skills in reasoning and argument.
+By introducing you to some of the central areas of philosophy we will challenge you to form your own opinions about the bigger questions.
+You'll consider the nature of knowledge, and explore the fundamental nature of reality.

-In addition to the above you will also need to complete our online Academic Integrity module.
-This covers some of the essential skills and knowledge which will help you to study independently and produce work of a high academic standard which is vital for success at York.
+This module covers some of the essential skills and knowledge which will help you to study independently and produce work of a high academic standard which is vital for success at York.